jsteinshouer/jsteinshouer.github.io/_posts/2016-08-18-authentication-in-cfml-with-jwt-tokens.md

 ## Handlers

-Here I will use [CommandBox] to create a new handler component named **Authenticate.cfc**.
+Here I use [CommandBox] to create a new handler component named `Authenticate.cfc`.
 It will be responsible for handling authentication requests.

 {% highlight bash %}
 coldbox create handler actions="index" name="Authenticate" views=false integrationTests=false open=true
 {% endhighlight %}

-I then modify the handler to extend **BaseHandler**.
+I then modify the handler to extend `BaseHandler`.
 I also restrict the request to the http POST method by setting the `this.allowedMethods` property.
 Finally I modify the index action to validate the username and password using the authService.
 It will return an access token if the authentication is successful.
 I inject the authService into the BaseHandler next so no need to do it here.

-### handlers/Authenticate.cfc
+**handlers/Authenticate.cfc**

 {% highlight cfscript %}
 component extends="BaseHandler" {